Menu

 Q: How can I get involved with archeology?

 A: TAS is a great place to start!
-With TAS, you can enroll in the annual Field School to get hands-on experience.
+With TAS, you can enroll in the annual summer Field School to get hands-on experience.
 The TAS Academies are a great way to get more in-depth training.
 You can also attend the TAS Annual Meeting to learn about current research in a wide variety of archeological topics, and meet people involved in archeology throughout the state of Texas.
 To learn about events and excavations in your area, contact your Regional Director at the link below.

 TAS Regions